-Many methods have been developed to analyze the reliability of a system and each method has its own advantages and disadvantages.
-Traditional approaches, such as the Markov model (Trivedi 2001, Veeraraghavan 1994, <<<<) and Petri nets (PNs) (Malhotra 1995) (Bobbio 2003), are based on an analytic solution.
-These approaches need stringent assumptions about the system, such as the lifetime distribution of the components in the system has to obey an exponential distribution and the failure probability has to be independent for all the components.
-However, in reality many systems can hardly meet these strict conditions.
-Therefore, the scope of the above analytic approaches is limited in the case of complex systems since the model is hard to obtain directly from the specifications or descriptions of a system (Distefano 2009)

-(Chen 2012).
-Such inconvenience led to the development of the Reliability Block Diagram (RBD), Fault Trees (FTs), and Reliability Graphs (RGs), which are more user-friendly.
+Many methods have been developed to analyze a system's reliability, and each method has its advantages and disadvantages.
+Traditional approaches, such as the Markov model (Trivedi 2001, Veeraraghavan 1994) and Petri nets (PNs) (Malhotra 1995) (Bobbio 2003), are based on an analytic solution.
+These methods need stringent assumptions about the system, such as the lifetime distribution of the system's components having to obey the exponential distribution, and the failure possibility has to be independent for all the components.
+However, in reality, many systems can hardly meet these strict conditions.
+Therefore, the above analytic approaches' application scope is limited in the case of the complex systems since the model is hard to obtain directly from the specifications or descriptions of a system (Distefano 2009) (Chen 2012).
+Such inconvenience led to the development of the conception of Reliability Block Diagrams (RBDs), Fault trees (FTs), and Reliability Graphs (RGs), which is more user-friendly.

-RBD as an efficient tool has been widely used in reliability engineering for many years (Guo 2007).
-When evaluating the operational reliability of a complex system, the significant advantage of RBD is that it describes a system, graphically.
-All the components in the system can be connected by graphic blocks in accordance with their functional logic or operational relationship.
-Therefore, a complex system becomes intuitive and easy to build and read in the form of RBD (Wang 2004) (Distefano 2006) (Guo 2007).
-However, RBD is only used for non-repairable systems (Distefano 2007) (Rausand 2004).
+As an efficient tool, RBD has been widely used in reliability engineering for many years (Guo 2007).
+Its significant advantage in evaluating a complex system's operational reliability is that RBD describes a concerned system graphically.
+Graphic blocks can connect all the system components by their functional logic or working relationship.
+Therefore, a complex system becomes intuitive and easy to be built and read in the form of RBDs (Wang 2004) (Distefano 2006) (Guo 2007).
+However, RBD is only used for the non-repairable system (Distefano 2007) (Rausand 2004).

-Because of this limitation, the Reliability Module based on ExtendSim software has been developed by the Imagine That Company to achieve the application of RBD for both repairable and non-repairable systems.
-On ExtendSIM software, a reliability model is built by different functional blocks stored in the Reliability Library.
-In addition to its intuitive and user-friendly advantage, the ExtendSim RBD can simulate the maintenance process in complex systems.
-By applying the Monte Carlo method to repeat simulations thousands of times, the ExtendSim RBD model can provide accurate results of component reliability, the mean time to failure, and the operational reliability of both non-repairable and repairable systems.
-The function of the main blocks used to develop a RBD model is described in Table 1(Krahl 2014).
+According to this limitation, the Reliability Module based on ExtendSim software has been developed by Imagine That Company to achieve RBD application for both repairable and non-repairable systems.
+On ExtendSim software, a reliability model is built by different functional blocks that store in the Reliability Library.
+In addition to its intuitive and user-friendly advantage, the ExtendSim RBD can simulate the complex system's maintenance process.
+By applying the Monte Carlo method to repeat the simulation many times, the ExtendSim RBD model can provide the accurate results of the component reliability, the meantime to failure, and the operational reliability of both non-repairable and repairable system.
+The function of the main blocks used to develop an RBD model are described in Table 1(Krahl 2014).